 Writing in comics is something that many of us have a great deal of passion about.
-Who writes and how a book is written is almost as important as who the main character is, and I would say even more important than the art.
-It’s part of the fun of comics, isn’t it?
-Seeing different creators play in the sandbox that was begun by Jerry & Joe, Stan & Jack, etc. with characters like Superman, whose longevity in the books is just as much a testament to his malleability as a character.
+Who writes a book is almost as important as who the main character is, and I would say even more important than who draws it.
+Seeing different creators play in the sandbox that was begun by Jerry & Joe, Stan & Jack, etc is such a big part of the fun.
+With characters like Superman, their malleability in stories is just as impressive as their longevity.
 Superman and Lois of the Golden Age are very different from Superman and Lois of the Silver Age, who are night and day from today’s interpretations, and so on.
-There is a lot of room for creativity, and something that allows for a lot of fun stories.
+There is a lot of room for creativity, something that allows for a lot of fun stories.

-Within the different interpretations by different creative teams and eras, it seems like Spider-Man seems to always occupy the same space, more or less, be it in comics, TV shows or movies.
-So too, with Batman, Daredevil, Wonder Woman, and many others.
+Within these different interpretations over the years, Spider-Man seems to always occupy the same space, more or less, be it in comics, TV shows or movies.
+So too, with Batman, Wonder Woman, Daredevil and many others.
 Superman?
 Not so much.
-For whatever reason, it seems that, unlike a lot of other characters, Superman isn’t just open to different interpretations by creators, but is more prone to misuse, or at least misunderstanding by creators.
-For every Grant Morrison, Dan Jurgens or Mark Waid, there are an infinite number of writers- across all mediums- that for whatever reason just don’t get the character, and fans are often left wondering, why?
+For every Grant Morrison, Dan Jurgens or Mark Waid, there are an infinite number of writers- across all mediums- that for whatever reason just don’t seem to get the character.
+When that happens, we fans are often left wondering, why?

-I get that whenever Superman and Batman are on the same team book, both almost out of necessity become a little exaggerated, something I’ve never been a fan of.
-Batman has to get a little smarter to keep up with the earth-shattering power levels he’s surrounded by, and Superman has to be come a bit more of a boy scout.
-What gets me though, is when Batman is written to be a super genius, while Superman is relegated to naive child, or worse, angry naive child who becomes the team’s resident strong guy who’s good for a big punch every other page.
+Whenever Superman and Batman are on the same team book, I get that both almost out of necessity become a little exaggerated, something I’ve never been a fan of.
+Batman is written as being even smarter to keep up with the massive power levels he’s surrounded by, and Superman becomes a bit more of a boy scout.
+Batman is a super genius, while Superman is relegated to naive child, or worse, angry naive child who’s good for a big punch every other page.
 Some fans have coined this approach to Superman “fists with a cape,” and I’m inclined to agree.

 This has been a common theme with writers at DC for the last two decades, and ironically, I think I blame Bruce Timm.
-As brilliant and wonderful as the cartoons of the Timmverse are, I never felt like he completely got Superman, and now a whole generation has grown up with his work as source material.
-In either S:TAS or Justice League, Superman is featured, far too often, as being someone who the action revolves around, instead of driving the action, getting beat up, or just getting angry.
-Snyder’s Metal feels like his own version of Justice League Unlimited, especially in his interactions between the main characters, with some Morrison peppered in for good measure.
-Its sequel, Justice League: No Justice was more of the same.
+As brilliant and wonderful as the cartoons of the Timmverse are, I never felt like they completely got Superman, and now a whole generation has grown up with his work as source material.
+In either S:TAS or Justice League, Superman is featured far too often getting angry or getting beat up.
+Both Metal and its sequel, Justice League: No Justice, both feel like Snyder’s own version of Justice League Unlimited, especially in his interactions between the main characters.
 The exaggerations of Batman and Superman are front and center and drive me nuts.

-I’m cautiously optimistic about Snyder’s new Justice League book, which I’m trade waiting for at the end of this month.
-If that doesn’t pan out, there’s always Doomsday Clock.
-Whenever that happens.
+I’m cautiously optimistic about Snyder’s new, ongoing Justice League book, which I’m trade waiting for at the end of this month.
+If that doesn’t pan out, there’s always Doomsday Clock… whenever that happens.